 Chandler and Laura Robbins continued to live (and he to maintain his medical office) at 396 Marlborough in 1915.
 By 1916, they had moved to Weston and he had moved his office to 355 Marlborough.

-In mid-1916, 396 Marlborough was acquired by Susan Sherry.
-The transaction was reported in the Boston Globe on July 20, 1916.
-She was the assessed owner in 1917 and is shown as the owner on the 1917 Bromley map.
-She appears to be Susan (Fitzpatrick) Sherry, former wife of Thomas Sherry (Sharey), who was associated with a brokerage firm and was frequently named as a purchaser or conveyancer of property in articles on real estate transactions in the Boston Globe between 1911 and the early 1920s.
+On July 17, 1916, 396 Marlborough was acquired from Henry Shaw by Mrs. Susan (Fitzpatrick) Sherry, former wife of Thomas Sherry (Sharey).
+She was associated with a brokerage firm and was frequently named as a purchaser or conveyancer of property in articles on real estate transactions in the Boston Globe between 1911 and the early 1920s.

-Gardner Wells was a physician and maintained his medical office at 396 Marlborough.
+Gardner Hall was a physician and maintained his medical office at 396 Marlborough.

 He died in April of 1935.
 Elizabeth Hall continued to live at 396 Marlborough until about 1938.

 On October 17, 1938, Elizabeth Hall transferred 396 Marlborough to the Massachusetts Hospital Life Insurance Company, which held the first mortgage on the property.

 The house was shown as vacant in the 1939 and 1940 City Directories.